Fighting fire with fire just makes more fire. There’s a different way

 Here, outpatient rehab centers are incredible resources.
 Those who use outpatient treatment have a higher rate of recovery than those who don’t.
 Studies additionally suggest that the greatest amount of personal change occurs within early treatment stages.
 More importantly: Those who have a successful rehabilitation don’t use one-size-fits-all treatments.
 Rather, they engage a treatment which fits their own needs.

-The reason medication-free outpatient treatment programs work is due to the growing prevalence of evidence-based treatments, or EBTs.
-Facilities which use research-based therapies have higher recovery success rates than their counterparts who rely on tradition.
+The reason medication-free outpatient treatment programs can work is due to the growing prevalence of evidence-based treatments, or EBTs.
+Facilities which use research-based therapies have higher recovery success rates than their counterparts who rely on traditional approaches.